dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-07-21-allow-your-developers-to-deploy-to-production.md

 It hinders personal growth
 --------------------------

-- __potential__ mistakes of a developer are outsourced.
-- less people are aware of how your system works.
-- Bugs still happen
-- Different Data Different Bugs

 Learning is a process of making a mistake and learning from it.
 True lessons are learned when you have to think on your feet while being spammed with 10 emails per second about your feature,  that broke whole production .
 And you know